 Car Accident Frequently Asked Questions

-If you've been hurt in a car accident in or around Oklahoma City, here's what you need to know.
+If you've been injured in or around Oklahoma City, here's what you need to know

 - If I'm involved in an accident, what should I do at the scene?

 - Should I go to a doctor right away?

 - How can your attorneys help me prove the other driver was at fault?